 - Remove Dirt.
 Because the bristles are packed together closely, they remove debris, dirt, and dandruff from your hair more thoroughly.
 The smooth bristles will not tear your hair and damage the follicles from which the hair grows.

 - Distribute Oils.
 If you have dry hair, the bristles help distribute tiny oils more effectively.

 - Reduce Excess Oil.
-If you have greasy hair, the bristles help reduce excess oil by lifting them away from your hair.
+If you have greasy hair, the bristles help reduce the excess oil by lifting them away from your hair.

 - Stimulate the Scalp for Hair Growth.
 The brush also gives your scalp a great massage.
-By massaging your scalp, the blood flow, oxygen, and needed nutrients to the hair follicles will be increase.
+By massaging your scalp, the blood flow, oxygen, and needed nutrients to the hair follicles will be increased.
 If the blood supply is not sufficient, your hair cannot grow properly.
 This massaging method (in addition to other methods) has been used in the book Hair Again!
 Re-Grow Your Hair Naturally.
 A lady also claims that she has corrected her receding hairline and grown her hair back after using a boar bristle brush intensively.

 How to Use the Brush

 Using the brush faithfully may let you discontinue the use of some conditioning products.
 The body’s natural conditioner, sebum, is spread by using the boar brush through your strands.
 It is not intended to detangle, but to clean and condition it.
 When using the implement, detangle first by using a wide-toothed comb or your fingers.
-Using a clean brush, go over the your entire head with long, even strokes from the scalp to the ends of the strands.
+Using a clean brush, go over your entire head with long, even strokes from the scalp to the ends of the strands.
 This will spread sebum.
 You can gain a therapeutic scalp massage by brushing upside down.
 If you are using the tool to both clean and condition your tresses, you should brush first to remove dirt, then clean your brush before doing the conditioning steps.